 What are my responsibilities as a Rappaport Institute Public Policy Fellow?

-The fellowships offer 12 graduate students paid, 10-week summer internships in key state and local agencies in the Greater Boston area.
+The fellowships offer up to twenty graduate students paid, 10-week summer internships in key state and local agencies in the Greater Boston area.
 Fellows also participate in a weekly seminar series with leading practitioners and scholars and are required to produce briefing documents for their host agency, complete a survey for the Rappaport Institute, and submit a one paragraph description for the Institute's website.
 Fellows receive a $7000 stipend.

 For more information